pyg-team/pytorch_geometric/docs/source/notes/explain.rst

     path = 'subgraph.pdf'
     explanation.visualize_graph(path)

-To evaluate the explanation from the `GNNExplainer`:
+To evaluate the explanation from the :class:`GNNExplainer`:

 .. code-block:: python